LabExT/LabExT/docs/setup_automatic_movement.md

 If the stages did not move at all (or only minimally) apart from the Z-lift, the settings of the stages could be incorrect, so the polygons overlap by mistake.
 Make sure that the orientation of the stages defines the direction of the polygons in space.
 Make sure that all orientations are correct with respect to the chip space.
-Further, check if the selected safety distance is too large.
+Further, check if the selected safety distance is not too large.
 To change these points, visit [*Configure Stages*](#1-configure-stages) again.

 If the stages move but still need to complete the path to the destination,